GuardianOfGods/unity-interview-questions/README.md

 <p>

 - The Unity **Physics Material** component is used to define the physical properties of an object, such as its **friction** and **bounciness**.
-- It allows developers to **fine-tune** the interactions between different objects in a scene, such as when they collide with each other or when they interact with otherphysics-based components.
+- It allows developers to **fine-tune** the interactions between different objects in a scene, such as when they collide with each other or when they interact with other physics-based components.
 - This allows for more **realistic physics simulation** and better control over the physical behavior of objects in a Unity game.

 </p>